KakaSena/react-concepts/README.md

 The project is organized into separate folders and components to reflect different learning modules or features.
 Each part is designed to be easy to understand and build upon.

+## 🧩 Projects Built From This Course

+As part of this learning journey, I'm also building small projects that apply the concepts covered in the course.
+One such project is:

+- 🎮 [Tic Tac Toe in React](https://github.com/KakaSena/tic-tac-toe-react): A simple and interactive implementation of the classic game using React components, props, and state.

 ## 🚀 Getting Started

 Clone the repository and install dependencies: